Nordic model: Sweden

+In Sweden, the Nordic model started with the Saltsjöbaden Agreement signed by employer and trade union associations in 1938.
+It was advanced by the Swedish Social Democratic Party, which led the nation from 1932 until 1976.
+Initially differing little from other capitalist countries, the state's role in providing welfare and infrastructure expanded after WWII, reaching a broadly social democratic consensus in the 1950s which became known as social liberalism, followed by the neoliberal paradigm by the 1980s and 1990s.

+In the 1950s, Olof Palme and prime minister Tage Erlander formulated the basis of Swedish social democracy, the "Swedish model".
+The party wanted to help workers, and adopted the Fabian argument that the country could move to socialism.
+This would come about through welfare funded by capitalism.
+It supported a strong labour movement as well as publicly funded and often publicly administered welfare institutions.

-By the early 1980s, the Swedish model began to suffer from international imbalances, declining competitiveness and capital flight.
-Two polar opposite solutions emerged to restructure the Swedish economy, the first being a transition to socialism by socializing the ownership of industry and the second providing favorable conditions for the formation of private capital by embracing neoliberalism.
-The Swedish model was first challenged in 1976 by the Meidner Plan promoted by the Swedish Trade Union Confederation and trade unions which aimed at the gradual socialization of Swedish companies through wage earner funds.
-The Meidner Plan aimed to collectivize capital formation in two generations by having the wage earner funds own predominant stakes in Swedish corporations on behalf of workers.
-A type of wage earner funds, though different from the Meidner Plan, was implemented following the success of the Social Democrats in the 1982 election.
-They were controversial and disbanded after the 1991 election when the conservatives came to power.
+By the early 1980s, the Swedish model began to suffer from trade imbalances, declining competitiveness, and capital flight.
+Two solutions emerged.
+The country could transition to socialism, socializing (taking ownership of) industry or commit capitalism and markets by embracing neoliberalism.
+The Swedish model was first challenged in 1976 by the Meidner Plan promoted by the Swedish Trade Union Confederation that aimed at the socialization of Swedish companies through wage earner funds.
+The Meidner Plan aimed to collectivize capital formation over two generations by having wage earner funds buy dominant stakes in Swedish corporations.
+A different type of wage earner fund was implemented following the success of the Social Democrats in the 1982 election.
+They were disbanded after the 1991 election when conservatives came to power.

-Upon returning to power in 1982, the Social Democratic party inherited a slowing economy resulting from the end of the post-war boom.
-The Social Democrats adopted monetarist and neoliberal policies, deregulating the banking industry, and liberalizing currency in the 1980s.
-The economic crisis of the 1990s saw greater austerity measures, deregulation, and the privatization of public services.
-Into the 21st century, it greatly affected Sweden and its universalistic welfare state, although not as hard as Finland.
-Sweden remained more Eurosceptic than Finland, and its struggles affected all the other Nordic countries, as it was seen as "the guiding star of the north", and with Sweden fading away, other Nordic countries also felt like they were losing their political identities.
-When the Nordic model was then gradually rediscovered, cultural explanations were sought for the special features of the Nordic countries.
+Upon returning to power in 1982, the Social Democratic party inherited a slowing economy following the post-war boom.
+The Social Democrats adopted monetarist and neoliberal policies, deregulated the banking industry, and liberalized currency in the 1980s.
+The 1990s economic crisis brought greater austerity measures, deregulation, and privatization of public services.
+In the 21st century, it affected Sweden's welfare state.
+Sweden remained more Eurosceptic than Finland, and its struggles affected other Nordics, as "the guiding star of the north".
+Other Nordic countries felt they were losing their political identities.
+The Nordic model was gradually rediscovered, and cultural explanations were sought for the Nordic model.